CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/password_policies.md

 |:---|:---|:---|
 | AllowJumperClearSVP | No, Yes | yes |

+!!! info ""
-!> When disabled, no action can reset the SVP if you forget it.
+    When disabled, no action can reset the SVP if you forget it.

 </details>